tristanlee85/harperdb-demo-app/notes.md

 ### Env variables

-Using `harperdb run .` to run the script, the env variables are not available:
+Using `harperdb-nextjs dev` to run the script, the env variables are not available:

 ```js
 import dotenv from 'dotenv';